nemo-js/greekToGreeklish.js/README.md

 # greekToGreeklish.js

-greekToGreekglish is a utility module which converts Greek strings to Greeklish.
+greekToGreeklish is a utility module which converts Greek strings to Greeklish.
-Install it via `npm install greekToGreekglish`.
+Install it via `npm install greekToGreeklish`.

 ## Quick Example